Don’t like generic names like network 1, network 2, etc., for the network connections? Here’s how to change the network name in Windows 10.

 Once you know your current network name, proceed to rename the network name.

-1. Change Windows 10 Network Name via Local Security Policies
+1. Change Network Name via Local Security Policies

-Note: Local Security Policies is only available for Windows 10 Pro and Enterprise users.
-If you are using Windows 10 Home version, follow the second method. i.e, registry method.
+Note: Local Security Policies is only available for Windows 10 & 11 Pro and Enterprise users.
+If you are using Home edition, follow the second method. i.e, registry method.

 Local Security Policies is a built-in management console that allows you to change many advanced security settings in Windows 10.
-One of those settings allow you to change the network name.
+One of those settings will enable you to change the network name.

 1. To open the Local Security Policy, we are going to use the Run command.
 So, press Win + R, type